AiBetterThanYours/SkyNetReboot-How-To-Use-AI/README.md

 # Guide to Using AI and Real-Time Search Tools

 ## **1. Overview**
 This guide explains how to use AI (e.g., OpenAI ChatGPT) in combination with real-time search tools to get better results.
-While AI cannot directly fetch real-time data, you can provide it with information from search tools to receive creative and practical responses.
+While AI cannot directly search real-time data, you can provide it with information from search tools to receive creative and practical responses.
+**Logical thinking and speaking in a way that the other person understands leads to better answers.** The more clearly and specifically you write your prompts, the more useful the answers will be.

 ---